|Medium||Oil on Linen|

 The forest floor covered with leaves, provided an abundance of orange, red, and brown, a perfect content for the painting not distracting from the very simple composition.

-The majority of my paintings are made from drawings done in mid-morning, ‘noon-light’.
+The majority of my paintings are made from drawings done in mid-morning, 'noon-light'.
 I like this time of day when the light comes from directly above and is not too distracting, or changeable.
+Do you like my art?
+Then take a look at more of my artworks on my profile page.